tepia-taxonomy/sistedes23-xai4tcp/README.md

 # Contrastive and counterfactuals explanations for test case prioritization: Ideas and challenges

-This repository contains additional material for the paper "Contrastive and counterfactuals explanations for test case prioritization: Ideas and challenges", submitted to [AI4SE track](https://sistedes2023.uclm.es/MJISBD_AI4SE.php) of JISBD [(SISTEDES 2023)](https://sistedes2023.uclm.es/).
+This repository contains additional material for the paper "Contrastive and counterfactuals explanations for test case prioritization: Ideas and challenges", accepted for presentation in the [AI4SE track](https://sistedes2023.uclm.es/MJISBD_AI4SE.php) of JISBD [(SISTEDES 2023)](https://sistedes2023.uclm.es/).

 ## Experiment description